the1lab/1lab/src/1Lab/Function/Surjection.lagda.md

   Π-cod≃ (λ b → ∥-∥-ap (Σ-contr-eqv A-contr ∙e sym-equiv))
 ```

-This correspondence is not a coincidence: surjective maps are a special case
+This correspondence is not a coincidence: surjective maps fit into
-of a more general family of maps called [[connected maps]].
+a larger family of maps known as [[connected maps]].
+In particular,
+a map is surjective exactly when it is (-1)-connected, and this lemma is
+a special case of `is-n-connected-point`{.Agda}.